-The Director of Finance/Chief Finance Officer in conjunction with the employing Service Director (or Chief Executive in relation to Chief Officer requests) and the Head of Human Resources will consider all relevant factors, including the cost and savings to the Council and the operational implications.
+The Chief Finance Officer in conjunction with the relevant Chief Officer or manager and the Head of Human Resources and Business Transformation will consider all relevant factors, including the cost and savings to the Council and the operational implications.

 Whilst decisions on voluntary redundancy should be based on the financial benefit, consideration must also be given to on-going service delivery to ensure it is in the interests of the Council.